"Dad, what does 'polygamy' mean?"

-"Oh," was Sherlock's simple response, though he was still rocking on his chair and ignoring Mycroft's death-glares.
+"Oh," Sherlock said, still rocking on his chair and ignoring Mycroft's death-glares.
 "Like how you've got Mummy and Jemima?"

 Silence.
 Mummy put her glass of wine down and cleared her throat.

 "Antony, what did he just say?" she asked in a low voice.
-Her husband ignored her; she turned her attention on her small son.
+Her husband ignored her; she turned her attention to her small son.
 "Sherlock, what did you say, darling?
 Tell Mummy again."

 Jemima Forrester was Sherlock's babysitter.